sgtCalamari/ledgehog/README.md

 # Ledgehog
+## Description
-### Simple ledger application built in JavaScript using NodeJS, Express, MongoDB and PUG.
+Simple ledger application built in JavaScript using NodeJS, Express, MongoDB and PUG.

 ## Additional Resources:
 - **PassportJS**: for user authentication